gab-k/RP2040-Decoder/README.md

 - DCC digital signal decoding
 - Motor load/speed control
-- 4 Outputs to drive loads up to 700mA each
+- 4 Outputs to drive loads up to 400mA each
-- 6 GPIO for lighter loads or even custom applications
+- 6 GPIO for lighter loads or custom applications
 - Programmable on programming track
 - CV Function Mapping

-Installation
+Getting Started
 ------------

-A detailed Installation guide is work in progress
+A step-by-step explanation on how to make use of this is work in progress.

 License